maayanzahavi/YouTubeProject-Server/README.md

 # YouTube Server

 ## Run the server
-1. Clone the repository.
+1. Clone the repository to your computer.
-2. Open terminal in the folder.
+2. Open terminal in the cloned folder.
 3. Install dependencies using npm install.

 ## Create a config folder